-In the standard observing mode, data are taken continuously while the telescope follows Lissajous curves without switching the secondary mirror.
-This approach was chosen to provide a good coverage with a high spatial redundancy necessary to filter out noise in the map-making process, while it also minimizes telescope overheads.
-We describe below two observing templates that were heavily used during the last test run of GISMO in April 2011, and which gave satisfying performances.
+We offer two standard observing modes where data are taken continuously while the telescope follows either Lissajous curves, or on-the-fly zig-zag patterns.
+Neither mode makes use of the secondary mirror to modulate the signal.
+Lissajous patterns provide a good sky coverage with a high spatial redundancy necessary to filter out noise in the map-making process, while they also minimize telescope overheads for reasonably sized maps (up to ~15 square arcminutes).
+Traditional zig-zag patterns are only used to cover large areas (up to $30' \times 30'$).
+We describe below two observing templates that were heavily used during the past GISMO observing campaigns, and which produced high-quality maps.

 The Compact Source observing template is designed to observe individual sources that are point-like or slightly resolved by the telescope optics.
 In that case, the central pixel of GISMO follows a lissajous trajectory contained into a $1.5' \times 1.5'$ square (cf left panel of figure 1).
-This produces a map with a nearly uniform coverage over an area of $1.5' \times 2'$ , which allows reliable background and noise estimates in the vicinity of the source.
+This produces a map with a nearly uniform coverage over an area of $1.5' \times 2'$, which allows reliable background and noise estimates in the vicinity of the source.